 A balance has to be struck between encouraging new development and investment, against providing adequate parking levels, potential increased traffic congestion and community amenity issues.

-Transport, Accessibility & Parking Assessments (TAPA’s)
+Transport, Accessibility & Parking Assessments (TAPA)

 The information provided in transport-related assessments helps to clarify the impact of any development on the Highway Network.
-The site’s impact, sustainability, accessibility and safety will be assessed using the TAPA’s (see Appendix 4).
+The site’s impact, sustainability, accessibility and safety will be assessed using the TAPAs (see Appendix 4).
 Sites that benefit from closely located public transport facilities, cycle routes and other useful facilities that encourage linked trips will be assessed to have a higher degree of accessibility and sustainability.

 This assessment may be used to help justify a reduction in the parking requirements through discussion with the Local Authority, coupled with robust evidence that any reductions in required parking standards would not have a detrimental effect on the operation and safety of the surrounding network.

-It is noted that the extent of detail required by the TAPA’s may not be known in the case of outline planning applications.
+It is noted that the extent of detail required by the TAPA may not be known in the case of outline planning applications.
 As such, it is accepted that consideration will be given to the information which is available at outline application stage and be conditioned to ensure all the information is provided at full application stage.

 Residential Parking Standards for Housing